-Brace one hand on a sturdy flat surface.
+- Brace one hand on a sturdy flat surface.
 This should be the arm that doesn’t have a rotator cuff injury.

-Begin to swing the arm back and forth, using shoulder muscles rather than momentum.
+- Begin to swing the arm back and forth using shoulder muscles rather than momentum.

-Do about 10 of each arm motion per set.
+- Do about 10 of each arm motion per set.
 Try to complete the second set.

-2. Backwards Stretch
+2. Backward Stretch

 The front of the shoulder gets a good stretching with this simple move.
-A long stick, a broomstick, or a rolled-lengthwise towel will all serve as basic equipment.
+A long stick, a broomstick, or a rolled-lengthwise towel all serve as basic equipment.

-The stick goes horizontally behind the patient’s back with both hands grasping it once it’s in place.
+- The stick goes horizontally behind the patient’s back with both hands grasping it once it’s in place.